 People come in all colors, so why shouldn't band-aids?
-Or more concisely, why do most band-aids come in a color which represents the color of the minority ruling class of America?
+Or more concisely, why do most band-aids come in a color which represents the color of the ruling class of America?
 Subtle Normative Cues often fly far under the radar!

 I have mentioned the term Normative Cues several times in this blog.
 I am not sure whether I heard this term somewhere before (from one of my Psychologist friends) or made it up, or heard it and applied it incorrectly.